kakopappa/esp32-github-ota/README.md

 # ESP32 Github OTA Update

-This repo demonstrates how to download a OTA bin file from GitHub and update it self.
+This repo demonstrates how to download an OTA bin file from GitHub and update itself.

 **This library supports only ESP32.**

-1. Program checks for `VERSION_URL` for an update which returns an integer. recommened using something like YYYYMMDDRR where R = release of the day
+1. The program checks for `version_check_url` for an update that returns an integer (happens in a seperate RTOS task). recommended using something like YYYYMMDDRR where R = release of the day
-2. Check the returned version aginst current firmware version `current_fw_version`
+2. Check the returned version against the current firmware version `current_fw_version`
 3. If a newer version is returned, update.

 ## Minimal example